Garson-hu/Guangxing.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I'm currently a PhD student in the <a href='https://systems.csc.ncsu.edu/'> NCSU Systems Lab </a> department of Computer Science at NC State University advised by <a href='https://arcb.csc.ncsu.edu/~mueller/'> Prof. Frank Mueller </a>.
-Prior to that, I earned my Master degree at <a href='http://english.wnlo.hust.edu.cn/'> Wuhan National Laboratory for Optoelectronics (WNLO) </a> at <a hred='https://english.hust.edu.cn/'> Huazhong University of Science and Technology (HUST) </a> under the supervise of <a href='http://idsm.wnlo.hust.edu.cn/index.htm'> Prof. Ke Zhou </a>.
-And I receive my Bacholar degree at <a href='https://en.hainanu.edu.cn/'> Hainan University </a>.
+Prior to that, I earned my Master degree at Wuhan National Laboratory for Optoelectronics (<a href='http://english.wnlo.hust.edu.cn/'> WNLO) </a> at Huazhong University of Science and Technology (HUST) </a> under the supervise of <a href='http://idsm.wnlo.hust.edu.cn/index.htm'> Prof. Ke Zhou </a>.
+And I receive my Bacholar degree at Hainan University </a>.

 My Research interest mainly focused on the System Architecture, High Performance Computer and Storage techniques (e.g. Persistent Memory and CXL memory).